How to Choose a Postdoctoral Position

 Do not limit yourself to advertised postdoc positions.
 Visit the webpages of promising mentors that interest you, and write to them directly.

 Write A Mini-Proposal!

-A postdoc position could be a hit or miss.
+A postdoctoral position could be a hit or miss.
 So have a backup plan.
 One key way to stand out is to write your own 2-3-page proposal for your research project.
 Append this to your cover letter tailored to prospective postdoc mentors.
 (Of course, always read the lab group’s papers first to put your experiments in context.)
 This will set you apart from many applicants because it shows your research interests and thinking process.

-To land that dream postdoc position you must be patient, flexible, and prepared.
-Safe to say, you will likely have to move to a new place to do your postdoc research.
+To land that dream postdoctoral position you must be patient, flexible, and prepared.
+Safe to say, you will likely have to move to a new place to do your postdoctoral research.
 A lab that is developing new skills is a good bet, so is having a publication record from your PhD research before the postdoc positions begin.
 Ensure to prepare a list of tailored questions (experiments, funding, logistics, salary, etc.) before talking to postdoc mentors.
 In the interview, remember to discuss whether you will get the first authorship on your work to avoid trouble later.